 Unit III.
-Constellation Captures the Slave Ship Cora
+Constellation & Cora

-L. Historical Background20 (To be read to and/or discussed with the class.)
+M. Historical Background (To be read to and/or discussed with the class.)

 Five years after Pons' capture, the slave trade, always extraordinarily profitable, remained alive and well.
 Yorktown had returned home, and several other U.S. vessels now patrolled the slave routes in the West African waters.
 USS Constellation had been the flagship of this small squadron since 1859, and William Inman had been her captain.
-He was also the commodore21 of the squadron.
+He was also the commodore of the squadron.